mlabs-haskell/apropos/README.md

 ```

 A `selfTest` method is provided to test that this law holds, and build confidence
-thhat our `Description` instance is correct.
+that our `Description` instance is correct.

 ```haskell
 intSimpleSelfTest :: Group